netham45/screamrouter/readme.md

 ### Volume
 Each Source, Route, and Sink has a volume control.
 The default volume of 1 is unattenuated.
 The volumes for each sink, sink group, route, source group, and source it passes through are multiplied together to come up with a final volume.

+### Delay
+Delays will add gaps to streams when sources come in and drop out.
+To avoid this set delays to 0.

 ## Technical Info